jverzani/JGUI.jl/README.md

 ## A simplified GUI interface

-Though the `Tk` package provides a relatively easy to learn means to produce GUIs with `tcltk` and `PySide` does the same for `Qt`, this package makes provides a small API for creating GUIS that makes it even easier, though sacrificing a fair amount of flexibility.
-(The `JGUI` interface is primarily concerned with controls, and not things like a canvas widget.)
+Though the `Tk` package provides a relatively easy-to-learn means to produce GUIs with `tcltk` and `PySide` does the same for `Qt`, this package makes provides a small API for creating GUIs that makes it even easier, though sacrificing a fair amount of flexibility.
+(The `JGUI` interface is primarily concerned with simpler things like controls, and not more involved interfaces like those with a canvas widget.)

 Here is a simple example where a window has a button which when clicked will destroy the window.